-Climate change Climates are changing because our Earth is warming, according to research by scientists.
+Climates are changing because our Earth is warming, according to research by scientists.
 Does this contribute to a warm summer day?
 It may, however global climate change is much more complicated than that because a change in the temperature can cause changes in other weather elements such as clouds or precipitation.

+Because our Earth is warming, according to the research of scientists.
+Does this contribute to a warm summer day?
+It may, however global climate change is actually much more complicated than that because a change in the temperature can cause changes in other weather elements such as clouds or precipitation.

+CARBON DIOXIDE CONCENTRATION

-Carbon Dioxide Concentration The atmospheric carbon dioxide concentration, at 398 parts per million volume (ppmv) in 2015, is now about 42 per cent greater than the pre-industrial (1750-1800) value of about 280 ppmv, and higher than at any time in at least the last 160,000 years.
-Carbon dioxide is currently rising at about 1.8 ppmv (0.5 per cent) per year due to human-caused emissions and currently accounts for approximately 84 per cent of US GHG emissions.
-Chlorofluorocarbons (CFCs) Compounds of carbon that contain some chlorine and some fluorine.
+The atmospheric carbon dioxide concentration, at 398 parts per million volume (ppmv) in 2015, is now about 42% greater than the pre-industrial (1750-1800) value of about 280 ppmv, and higher than at any time in at least the last 160,000 years.
+Carbon dioxide is currently rising at about 1.8 ppmv (0.5%) per year due to human-caused emissions and currently accounts for approximately 84% of US GHG emissions.

+CHLOROFLUOROCARBONS (CFCS)

+Compounds of carbon that contain some chlorine and some fluorine.
 CFCs do not occur naturally; they are synthetic products used in various industrial processes and also as propellant gas for sprays.
 CFCs are typically used in refrigerants, solvents, foam-makers and for use in aerosol sprays.
 CFCs are significant contributors to ozone depletion and also contribute to global warming.
-Replacement chemicals called hydroflourocarbons (HFC) do not deplete the ozone but are strong contributors to global warming.
+Replacement chemicals called hydroflourocarbons (HFC) do not deplete the ozone, but are strong contributors to global warming.
 These chemicals are slated to be replaced with even newer hydrocarbon compounds with minimal global warming impact.

+ATMOSPHERE

-Base Year The year used as a reference year to help understand future emissions.
-Atmosphere The gaseous envelope surrounding a planet.
-The Earth's atmosphere consists of nitrogen (79.1 per cent by volume), oxygen (20.9 per cent by volume), with about 0.04 per cent carbon dioxide, and traces of argon, krypton, xenon, neon, and helium, plus water vapour, traces of ammonia, organic matter, ozone, various salts, and suspended solid particles.
+The gaseous envelope surrounding a planet.
+The Earth's atmosphere consists of nitrogen (79.1% by volume), oxygen (20.9% by volume), with about 0.04% carbon dioxide, and traces of argon, krypton, xenon, neon, and helium, plus water vapour, traces of ammonia, organic matter, ozone, various salts, and suspended solid particles.

-Food Security A situation that exits when all people, at all times, have physical, social, and economic access to sufficient, safe, and nutritious food that meets their dietary need and food preferences for an active and healthy life.
-Food Dessert Geographic areas that have limited access to healthy and affordable foods.
-Poverty Trap A systematic mechanism that makes it very difficult for people to escape poverty.
-It is not caused merely by the absence of economic means, but it is also due to a mix of factors, such as access to education and healthcare, that work together to keep individuals or communities in poverty.
-Carbon Dioxide Carbon dioxide or $CO_2$ , essential to living systems, is released by animal respiration, decay of organic matter and fossil fuel burning.
+BASE YEAR

+The year used as a reference year to help understand future emissions.

+CARBON DIOXIDE

+Carbon dioxide or CO2, essential to living systems, is released by animal respiration, decay of organic matter and fossil fuel burning.
 It is removed from the atmosphere by photosynthesis in green plants.
-The amount of $CO_2$ in the atmosphere has increased by about 25 per cent since the burning of coal and oil began on a large scale.
+The amount of CO2 in the atmosphere has increased by about 25% since the burning of coal and oil began on a large scale.
 Atmospheric carbon dioxide varies by a small amount with the seasons, and the ocean contains many times the amount of the gas that is in the atmosphere.
-Environmental Degradation The deterioration of the environment through depletion of resources, the destruction of ecosystems, habitat destruction, the extinction of wildlife, and pollution.
-Sex Refers to biological differences between female and male.
-These differences exist for reproduction purposes.